Illowa Community Folk Dance

 Our Bands

-Just for Fun - Linda Slack on fiddle, mandolin and guitar; Lila Gehner on banjo; Yvonne Price on harmonica and rhythm instruments; Jean Duncan on bass, Sandy Koseter on guitar and Chris Clark on guitar, mountain dulcimer, autoharp, banjo uke and tin whistle.
+Just 4 Fun - Linda Slack on fiddle, mandolin and guitar; Lila Gehner on banjo; Yvonne Price on harmonica and rhythm instruments; Jean Duncan on bass, Sandy Koseter on guitar and banjo and Chris Clark on guitar, mountain dulcimer, autoharp, and tin whistle.

 Lost in the Weeds - Joe Nobiling and Pat Walke on many instruments, primarily fiddle and banjo